-8 RISK MANAGEMENT
+9 RISK MANAGEMENT

-Financial assets carried on the statement of financial position comprise of amount due from a related party, other receivables and bank balances.
-Financial liabilities consist of amounts due to a related party, accrued expenses and dividend payable.
+Financial assets carried on the separate statement of financial position comprise of amount due from related parties. loan to related parties and other receivable.
+Financial liabilities consist of amounts due to related parties, loan from a related party and accrued expenses.

-The Company has exposure to credit, risk, liquidity risk, foreign currency risk and market risk from its use of financial instruments
+The Company has exposure to credit risk, liquidity risk and foreign currency risk from its use of financial instruments.